 On February 21, 2006, SAVE merged with Friends of Homeless Animals (FOHA), an organization founded in 1998 that concentrated on animal rescue and care in the Princeton area.
 The newly merged organization was renamed SAVE, A Friend to Homeless Animals and is now the largest shelter for companion animals in the greater Princeton region.
 Consolidating 75 years of community involvement and a shared philosophy and mission, the merger of SAVE and FOHA was a great example of collaboration and merging two like-minded organizations into one with depth and streamlined volunteer and financial resources.
 In addition to a not-insignificant economy of scale, the merger has led to a greater number of successful adoptions.

 SAVE operates as a limited admission shelter with contracts to serve Princeton, Lawrence, Hopewell, Montgomery and Cranbury animal control officers.
 SAVE depends mostly on private contributions to support its six core programs.
-The shelter facility houses approximately 75 dogs and cats at a time, and helps an average of 400 animals a year.
+The shelter facility has the capacity to house upwards of 100 animals at a time (approximately 75 cats and 25 dogs), and helps an average of 500 animals find loving homes each year.

 Key staff and board of trustees

 Heather L. Achenbach

 Heather joined SAVE in June of 2017.
 With over 20 years in the pharmaceutical industry, specifically clinical trial operations management, she brings significant experience in internal and external relationship building and strong motivational skills to the shelter.
 With 12 years of direct people management experience, Heather is adept at bringing cross-functional teams and initiatives to success.
 A life-long animal lover, volunteer and foster for a local NJ rescue, Heather has adopted a cat and dog from SAVE and is dedicated to the cause of animal welfare.
 She holds a Bachelor of Science in Psychology from Ursinus College, Collegeville, PA

 Director of Operations